-Note: Oil pressures and fuel pressures should be in the normal range on the instrument panel.
-Engines that are equipped with "WARNING" lamps do not have an operating range.
-The "WARNING and DIAGNOSTIC" lamp (if equipped) will flash while the engine is cranking.
-The lamp should turn off after proper engine oil pressure or fuel pressure is achieved.
+Note: The oil pressures and fuel pressures should be in the normal range on the instrument panel.
 Do not apply a load to the engine or increase engine rpm until the oil pressure gauge indicates at least normal pressure.
 Inspect the engine for leaks and/or unusual noises.